 Last year, when I was backpacking across the United States, I had a chance to visit Yellowstone National Park in Wyoming and Montana.
 I had so many opportunities to view black bears in between the other wildlife.

-The American black bears are known by its species name of Ursus Americanus.
-Black bears are moderate-size bears who live in most of North America.
-They are also known as the smaller than the other two bears in the continent, the brown bear and the polar bear.
+The American black bears are known by their species name of Ursus americanus.
+Black bears are medium-sized bears who live throughout most of North America.
+They are smaller than the other two bears in the continent, the brown bear and the polar bear, which is the largest.
 Black bears are the most widespread species of bear in North America, as well as the World.

-Black bears’ diet changes depending on the season and their location; however, they are mostly meat-eaters.
-They traditionally exist in hugely wooded lands, yet they will leave the woodland to hunt for food.
-Black.
+A black bears’ diet changes depending on the season and their location; however, they are mostly meat-eaters.
+They can be found in hugely wooded lands, yet they will leave the woodland to hunt for food.

 There is a lot to learn about American black bears.
-Continue to read further to find out more about them, for when you get a chance to see this beautiful creature.
+Please continue to read further to find out more about them, for when you get a chance to see this beautiful creature.

-The bear in Old English is known as beran, and it belongs to the Germanic origin.
+The bear in Old English is known as beran, and it belongs of Germanic origin.
 Also, from an Indo-European origin, shared by Bharati Sanskrit “Bhalu,” in Greek, it is called “αρκούδα,” and in Latin, it is “Ursa.”

 The male bear is known as boar, whereas, a female bear is called sow.